payne/JavaScript30/NOTES.md

 1. All the time my solutions are available at http://mattpayne.org/JavaScript30/ because github pages are mapped to my vanity domain.

 ## Day 1
 1. Great tutorial!
 Easy to understand and follow along.
 I like that c9.io editor has function name completion for javascript.
+[My solution](http://mattpayne.org/JavaScript30/01_JavaScript_Drum_Kit/) meets the goals: press keys to hear sounds.
+This project makes me think of [Gene in Bob's Burgers sampling many things](https://www.youtube.com/watch?v=A5EPhmIdOkc)